Unfortunately there is no

 crushed ice processing.

-A 48 quart Ice Chest filled with block ice will last around 4 to 5 hours.
+A 48 quart Ice Chest filled with block & cubed ice will last around 4 to 5 hours.
 The largest Ice Chest you can normally purchase is 150 quart.
-A 48 quart size may be purchased in most places like Target, Walmart, etc. for $15.00 to $20.00.
-Any Ice Model will not cool effectively unless they use about 20 pounds of ice per hour during a hot day and will use about 12 pounds of ice during nighttime.
+A 48 quart size may be purchased in most places like Target, Walmart, etc. for around $25.00.
+Any Ice Model will not cool effectively unless they use about 20 pounds of ice per hour during a hot day and will use about 10 to 12 pounds of ice during nighttime.

 Some people freeze their own block ice in plastic containers,

-however the ice must be removed from the plastic so it can contact
+however consider removing the ice from the plastic so it can contact

 the water to provide air conditioning or if left in the containers